 Children are happy and settled in the care of the childminder.
-They have secure bonds with her, which builds their self esteem and their confidence.
+They have secure bonds with him and his assistants, which builds their self esteem and their confidence.
 Children enjoy snuggling up to the childminder for cuddles, reassurance and support.
-The childminder does not fully support children's home languages as she has not obtained key words from parents.
-However, she effectively uses nursery rhymes, explanations and praise to help develop children's communication and language skills.
+The childminder fully supports children's home languages as he has obtained key words from parents.
+This helps to enhance their learning of English.
+The childminder also effectively uses books and songs, explanations and praise to help towards the development of children's communication and language skills.
+However, during meal times the use of music distracts the children.
+Although the childminder and his assistants sing along to the music and talk to the children, they are distracted and do not listen to them.
+As a result, there are missed opportunities to enhance further children's understanding of healthy lifestyles.